DIT113-V22/group-10/README.md

 * Store created accounts in the database
 * Store created deliveries in the database
 * Steer a delivery car via buttons or Joystick control
+* Give obstacle warning message to users when facing an obstacle
+* Stop the car when getting close to an obstacle
 * Preview the ongoing and completed deliver lists
 * Sort the deliveries based on different filters
 * Get feedback about the user's experinece with the app
 * Store feedback(reviews) in the database
 * Allow the users to update their profiles
+* Switch between Cezh and English languages

 ## ![icons8-help-48](https://user-images.githubusercontent.com/95288826/169860837-2b237f3f-5e56-4449-b92f-fb003000db13.png) Why did we make it